Written by Natasha

 Use case: Airline “#newNormal” tracking dashboard

-Let’s take an overview look at the primary use case scenarios of how Big Data analytics can aid Coronavirus Covid-19 airline recovery; Coronavirus airline impact analytics.
+Let’s take an overview look at the primary use case scenarios of how Big Data analytics can aid Covid-19 airline recovery; Coronavirus airline impact analytics.

-Big data science will enable you to be empowered with an all inclusive data analytical dashboard that will combine all 5 of the below discussed data sources and any other sources you wish to incorporate.
-This all in one tool is an information powerhouse that will fuel your Covid-19 airline recovery and beyond.
+Big data science will enable you to be empowered with an all-inclusive data analytical dashboard that will combine all 5 of the below-discussed data sources and any other sources you wish to incorporate.
+This all-in-one tool is an information powerhouse that will fuel your Covid-19 airline recovery and beyond.

 Step 1- Tracking global pandemic progress & recovery

-Thedashboard will provide real time data tracking of worldwide cases.
+Thedashboard will provide real-time data tracking of worldwide cases.
 Airlines can utilize this information to determine the pandemic pathway at a global scale; does the data indicate it is on the path to recovery or is the severity still rising?

 Given this data, airline must proceed with caution and adapt necessary processes to help contain the pandemic.